HashimThePassionate/computer-networking-for-everyone/02_application_layer/10_web_and_http/readme.md

 5. **DELETE**
    - Allows a user/application to **delete** a resource on the server.
-   - **Emoji Insight:** It’s like telling the server, “Please remove this file from your folder!” 🗑️🚮
+   - **Under the hood** It’s like telling the server, “Please remove this file from your folder!” 🗑️🚮

 ---